Adverbs of Frequency

 Practice Exercises

-Please go to Simple Present to view this quiz
+Please go to The Ultimate Guide to the Present Simple to view this quiz

 The verb “to go” shows movement in English.
 We use the affirmative present tense of “to go” to show that we are moving at the moment.[1]http://conjugator.reverso.net/conjugation-english-verb-go.html After, the verb “to have”, it is the third most important verb in English.